hiromorozumi/bcplayer/README.md

 The BC folder inside the include folder has all the header files that BCPlayer needs.
-All you have to do to "include" to BCPlayer library is just add the following directive at the top your main function.
+All you have to do to "include" to BCPlayer library is just add the following directive at the top of your source where you want to use BCPlayer.

     #include "BC/BCPlayer.h"